 Realistically, if you’ve already started noticing the symptoms enough to start wondering how long your wheel bearings will last, the answer is not long.
 There’s no accurate way to assess how many miles your wheel bearings have left, and in the meantime, they’re likely damaging other parts of your car that you’ll also need to replace when the time comes.

 Local prices for replacing a wheel bearing will vary significantly.
 You can always purchase your Mustang wheel bearings online to save some money, but usually, the cost of labor is between $150 and $200 dollars if you elect not to complete the repair yourself.
-Though this obviously adds up quickly, the good news is that you will probably only need to replace your car’s wheel bearings once in its lifetime.
+Though this obviously adds up quickly, the good news is that this is a rarely-needed piece of maintenance.

 Once your wheel bearings are replaced, you’ll have peace of mind knowing that your wheel isn’t going to lock up on the highway, and that is truly priceless.